 Soundelux's Wilhoit Recreates Sonic World for End of Watch

-COW Library : Audio Professionals : Debra Kaufman : Soundelux's Wilhoit Recreates Sonic World for End of Watch
+COW Library : Audio Engineering : Debra Kaufman : Soundelux's Wilhoit Recreates Sonic World for End of Watch

 End of Watch is told as found footage movie.
 The two young beat cops, Brian Taylor (played by Jake Gyllenhaal) and Mike Zavala (played by Michael Pena), are using handheld HD cameras to secretly record their shifts in a gritty south Los Angeles neighborhood.
 This way of telling the story gives the movie a sense of urgency, immediacy, reality, and it was something we had to match with the soundtrack.